How-To Guide / Roofing

 What's the best CRM for roofing companies?

-For small to mid-size roofing companies, the most practical options are JobNimbus ($25/month) — widely used in roofing, great for job tracking and estimates.
+For small to mid-size roofing companies, the most practical options are JobNimbus ($25/month). widely used in roofing, great for job tracking and estimates.
 AccuLynx is more robust and built specifically for roofing contractors.
-Jobber ($49/month) works well for residential service businesses.
-GoHighLevel ($97/month) isn't roofing-specific but has the best automation capabilities — instant lead response, follow-up sequences, AI texting, and pipeline management.
+Jobber ($49/month) works well for residential service businesses including roofing.
+GoHighLevel ($97/month) isn't roofing-specific but has the best automation capabilities. instant lead response, follow-up sequences, AI texting, and pipeline management.
 For storm season especially, speed of response matters more than roofing-specific features, which is why many roofing companies run GoHighLevel for lead management even if they use a separate tool for estimates and production.

 How fast should a roofing company respond to a new lead?

 Within 5 minutes.
-Studies across home services consistently show that response within 5 minutes results in 10x higher conversion than waiting 30 minutes.
-In storm season, this matters even more — homeowners are anxious, they've submitted to multiple contractors, and whoever calls or texts first starts from a position of trust.
+Studies across home services consistently show that response within 5 minutes results in 10x higher conversion than waiting 30 minutes, and 100x higher than waiting an hour.
+In storm season, this matters even more. homeowners are anxious, they've submitted to multiple contractors, and whoever calls or texts first is starting from a position of trust.
 If you respond in 2 days, they've already signed with the company that responded in 5 minutes.
 Automated instant response is the single highest-ROI thing a roofing company can build.

 How many follow-up attempts should a roofing company make?

-Industry data suggests 5–7 touchpoints over 7–10 days for home service leads.
-Most roofing companies give up after 1–2 attempts.
-A good sequence: Day 0 — instant text + call.
-Day 1 — morning text.
-Day 2 — email with value.
-Day 4 — another text.
-Day 7 — final check-in.
+Industry data suggests 5 to 7 touchpoints over 7 to 10 days for home service leads.
+Most roofing companies give up after 1 to 2 attempts.
+A good sequence.
+Day 0: instant text plus call.
+Day 1: morning text.
+Day 2: email with value.
+Day 4: another text.
+Day 7: final check-in.
 Beyond day 7, move them to a long-term nurture list.
 The key is having this happen automatically so you don't rely on a sales rep remembering to follow up when they're buried in post-storm jobs.

 How do I handle a surge of storm leads without missing any?

-Three things: Have your automation ready before storm season.
-Use AI-powered first response that texts every new lead within 60 seconds with a booking link for a free inspection.
-Use your CRM pipeline to track every lead's status so nothing falls through the cracks.
-During a storm surge, your goal isn't to personally call every lead — it's to get an inspection scheduled for every lead.
-Automation handles the scheduling; your team handles the inspections.
+Three things.
+First, have your automation ready before storm season, not after the storm hits.
+Second, use an AI-powered first response that texts every new lead within 60 seconds with a booking link for a free inspection.
+Third, use your CRM pipeline to track every lead's status so nothing falls through the cracks.
+During a storm surge, your goal isn't to personally call every lead. it's to get an inspection scheduled for every lead.
+Automation handles the scheduling. your team handles the inspections.

 How much does roofing CRM and follow-up automation cost?

 JobNimbus starts at $25/month.
 Jobber starts at $49/month for solo operators.
 AccuLynx pricing is by request.
 GoHighLevel is $97/month and has the strongest automation capabilities.
-For Handled's done-for-you setup — full GoHighLevel configuration with instant lead response, multi-step follow-up sequences, inspection booking, and pipeline management — expect $500–$2,500 one-time.
+For Handled's done-for-you setup. full GoHighLevel configuration with instant lead response, multi-step follow-up sequences, inspection booking, and pipeline management. expect $500 to $2,500 one-time.
 During storm season, a single saved job pays for the entire setup.

 Book Your Free Call